 Common qualitative survey questions include open text questions, like:

-- “Other” Box: This is an added option included with a multiple choice radio button or text box questions that gives respondents the opportunity to select “Other” and provide the answer that most applies to them.
+- “Other” Box: This is an added option included with a multiple choice radio button or text box questions that give respondents the opportunity to select “Other,” and provide the answer that most applies to them.